FaranRaja/SkillUp-AI/README.md

 # SkillUp AI

 This mobile application helps you improve your skills through various learning activities and quizzes.
+Tutorial on how to use the app once installed : https://youtube.com/shorts/KYqsTYK-Ds8?feature=share

 # Getting Started